 Contesting a will requires prudent legal advice from an estate lawyer

 If you are contesting a will or defending a will challenge you should get advice from an estate lawyer.
 The estate litigation process can be very costly and time-consuming.
 It can also be an emotionally challenging experience.
+Will challenges usually take place after the death of a family member.
 One of the main challenges when contesting a will is that it is impossible to know what the last wishes of the deceased person were.

 The person cannot testify what his or her wishes were at the time the will was made.
 In these situations, you must retain legal counsel to ensure your rights as a beneficiary or executor of the will are protected.
 Failing to consult an estate lawyer may result in costly and protracted estate litigation.
 This will happen as a result of some beneficiaries moving to invalidate the will in question.

 There are many circumstances when contesting a will may be appropriate

 There are many circumstances in estate litigation when contesting a will may be the appropriate course of action.
 These circumstances may arise for various reasons.
 Some of these follow below:

 If a beneficiary is expecting to receive something from the testator but receives significantly less, he or she may challenge the validity of the will.
 The disgruntled beneficiary may commence contesting a will in order to invalidate it.
 The unequal treatment of beneficiaries will likely resulted in costly estate litigation, especially if the estate in questions involves many assets.
 You should consult an estate lawyer to protect your rights.
 Read more here.

 2. Out-of-date estate plan